scrogson/ambitious/examples/chat/README.md

-# Starlang Chat Server
+# Ambitious Chat Server

-A fully distributed multi-user chat application demonstrating Starlang's capabilities:
+A fully distributed multi-user chat application demonstrating Ambitious's capabilities:

 - **Processes** for user sessions (one per TCP connection)
 - **GenServers** for rooms and the room registry